vijay03/cs360v-f20/project-open-source.md

 You can also politely email the developers to ask about appropriate projects: the last version of the class had success with this approach.
-There are some awesome developers out there :)
+There are some awesome developers out there :) Cc me on initial emails with developers.

 ## Recommended Open-Source Projects